Canon 1Ds Mark III vs Sony A7

 |Canon 1Ds« »||Full Frame||11.0||4064||2704||-||21.8||11.0||954||63||Canon 1Ds|

 |Sony A7S« »||Full Frame||12.0||4240||2832||1080/60p||23.9||13.2||3702||87||Sony A7S|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The A7 indeed provides for movie recording, while the 1Ds Mark III does not.
 The highest resolution format that the A7 can use is 1080/60p.

 Feature comparison: Canon 1Ds Mark III vs Sony A7

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7 has an electronic viewfinder (2400k dots), while the 1Ds Mark III has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds Mark III has a higher magnification than the one of the A7 (0.76x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark III and Sony A7 along with similar information for a selection of comparators.